-Update: Since this article’s publication, the Center for Disease Control (CDC) has updated its guidance regarding the use of face masks to help prevent the spread of COVID-19.
-Please check the CDC website for the most up-to-date information.
+Update: Since this article’s publication, the Center for Disease Control and Prevention (CDC) has updated its guidance regarding the use of face masks to help prevent the spread of COVID-19.
+These changes have been reflected within the article.
+Always check the CDC website for the most up-to-date information.

 The novel coronavirus, known as COVID-19, has now spread to 160 countries and resulted in over 7,500 deaths.
 Due to limited hospital space and a shortage of medical supplies, healthcare systems around the globe are facing difficulties treating all of those infected.
 Unfortunately, during this time of great need some safety mask suppliers are profiting by selling masks falsely bearing approval labels from the National Institute for Occupational Safety and Health (NIOSH).

 NIOSH sets U.S. standards for safety masks and lists all NIOSH-approved masks online.

 A Sayari investigation found that some of the suppliers selling counterfeit “NIOSH-approved” masks identified by the Center for Disease Control and Prevention (CDC) are local subsidiaries or partners of global safety equipment providers.
 The findings not only reveal companies engaging in a deceptive business practice, but also expose the risk they pose to the general public who relies on medical-grade masks and the companies that might source their products.

 On Mar.
 11, 2020, the World Health Organization’s (WHO) director general declared COVID-19 a pandemic.
 The response from citizens has been one of relative panic.
 Fear-driven shopping sprees for hand sanitizer, toilet paper, and masks has led to cases of price gouging and contributed to the aforementioned supply shortages, which is adversely affecting those on the frontline of the pandemic—healthcare workers.